ogulyurdakul/ogulyurdakul.github.io/_posts/2022-10-23-phil-of-cogsci.md

 ### Notes

 1. <a id="footnotetext5_1"></a> I don't find it too difficult to see that any thought experiment about consciousness such as Mary the colour scientist and the cross-wired brain are essentially WIL arguments: What is it like to be Mary?
 What is it like to have our brains cross-wired?
-Perhaps such thinking is what led Nagel to define having consciousness as having the property of there being something it is like to be that organism (1974).
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark5_1)
+Perhaps such thinking is what led Nagel to define having consciousness as having the property of there being something it is like to be that organism (1974). [↩](/whatnot/2022/phil_of_cogsci/#footnotemark5_1)
-2. <a id="footnotetext5_2"></a> Not necessarily philosophical arguments.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark5_2)
+2. <a id="footnotetext5_2"></a> Not necessarily philosophical arguments. [↩](/whatnot/2022/phil_of_cogsci/#footnotemark5_2)

 ### References